digvijay-byte/Cappuccino-Connection-Prototype/README.md

 <h2>⚠️ Note</h2>
 <p>
-The goal of this prototype is to give Mike a <b>10–15 minute walkthrough</b>
+The goal of this prototype is to give client a <b>10–15 minute walkthrough</b>
 to understand needs, finalize features, and estimate a budget that fits a <b>small–medium sized business</b>.
 </p>